HenrikSjoe/the_skool_henrik_sjogren/README.md

 ## Tech stack

+- Python
 - Taipy GUI for frontend
 - Plotly for interactive visualizations
-- Matplotlib for storytelling charts
+- Matplotlib/Seaborn for storytelling charts
 - Pandas for data handling